kinalee/printf/README.md

 # printf
-Writing our own printf function
+Writing our own printf function\n
 Collaboration work of Danton Rodriguez and Kina Lee